-1. Explain three parts of bullying:
+1. Explain 3 parts of bullying:

 - 1. Bullying is a cruel or aggressive act that is done on purpose.
 The bully has more power (strength, status, or size) than the targeted child who cannot hold his own. - 2.
 The hurtful bullying behavior is not an accident, but done on purpose. - 3.
-The bully usually seems to enjoy seeing the victim in distress and rarely accepts responsibility and often says the target "deserved" the hurtful treatment."
+The bully usually seems to enjoy seeing the victim in distress and rarely accepts responsibility and often says the target "deserved" the hurtful treatment." - 2.
+Teach: "Five Bullying Types": Depending on the child's age, bullying can take on difference forms including and children need to know what those forms.
+Bullying can be: - Physical: Punching, hitting, slamming, socking, spitting, slapping;

-2. Teach: "Six types of bullying":

-Depending on the child's age, bullying can take on difference forms including:

-- Physical: Punching, hitting, slamming, socking, spitting, slapping; - 2.
-Verbal: Saying put downs, nasty statements, name calling, taunting, racial slurs, or hurtful comments, threatening;

-- 3. Emotional: Shunning, excluding, spreading rumors or mean gossip, ruining your reputation; - 4.
+- Verbal: Saying put downs, nasty statements, name calling, taunting, racial slurs, or hurtful comments, threatening; - 3.
+Emotional: Shunning, excluding, spreading rumors or mean gossip, ruining your reputation; - 4.
 Electronic or cyber-bullying: Using the Internet, cell phone, camera, text messaging, photos to say mean or embarrassing things; - 5.
-Sexual: Saying or doing things that are lewd or disrespectful in a sexual way
+Sexual: Saying or doingthings that are lewd or disrespectful in a sexual way - 3.
+Mobilize Student Compassion Students could make posters, power-point presentations, skits, or projects about bullying.

-3. Mobilize students compassion:

-Students could make posters, power-point presentations, skits, or projects about bullying.

 The key is for students to understand the real definition of bullying.
-They must know that the staff is serious about supporting them and will back them up and respond.

-4. Use literature or videos:

-You might also use literature or video clips to help students understand the definition of bullying.
+And they must know that the staff is serious about supporting them and will back them up and respond. - 4.
+Use Literature or Videos: You might also use literature or video clips to help students understand the definition of bullying.
 Here are a few literature favorites: Confessions of a Former Bully by Trudy Ludwig; Say Something by Peggy Moss Gardiner; Teammates by Peter Golenbock; The Bully Blockers Club, by Teresa Bateman.